Autocapture

 Privacy and security

-Autocapture protections
+Default Autocapture protections

 You control what information you collect with Autocapture and send to the Amplitude platform.
-For information about how to update the events that Autocapture sends to Amplitude, see Browser SDK | Disable Autocapture.
+For information about how to update the events that Autocapture sends to Amplitude, go to Browser SDK | Disable Autocapture.

-• For sensitive elements—such as end user text inputs, selects, textarea elements, and any HTML elements with contenteditable=”true” as an attribute—the SDK only collects class names and the type attribute.
+• For sensitive elements such as end user text inputs, selects, text area elements, and any HTML elements with contenteditable=”true” as an attribute.
+The SDK only collects class names and the type attribute.
 Any end user-inputted text is excluded.

 • Autocapture’s default settings further restrict your collection of sensitive input fields, like passwords or form fields with the hidden attribute, and only captures class and type attribute values.
 Autocapture doesn't capture other details about these elements, including any of the content of the input fields an end user may populate.

-• The exception to these attribute collection rules is when an element has an explicit attribute added with the prefix “data-amp-track-”.
+• The exception to these attribute collection rules is when an element has an explicit attribute added with the prefix data-amp-track-.
 This allows data in these attributes to be intentionally passed back to Amplitude.

 • Autocapture automatically removes value, event handlers, style, and react attributes.